⚡ Key Finding (May 2026)

 - You operate across multiple currencies or have international clients

-- You’re UK, Australia, or New Zealand based, where Xero dominates accountant preference
+- You are UK, Australia, or New Zealand based, where Xero dominates accountant preference

-- You’re an owner-operator running your own books without dedicated bookkeeper support (cleaner interface matters)
+- You are an owner-operator running your own books without dedicated bookkeeper support

 - You need the largest app marketplace for third-party integrations